Susana465/test_ABC/README.md

 ## Step 1
 Have a look at the [`test_ABC.bngl`](test_ABC.bngl) file, are you happy with the parameters being used?

 Would you like to change something?
-You can make changes in this file, which will then be accessed via [`prepare_run_files.py`](prepare_run_files.py) to load its parameters and run them through mcell.
+You can make changes in this file, which will then be accessed via [`run_model.py`](run_model.py) to load its parameters and run them through mcell.
 More information on how this works can be found in this documentation [Loading a BNGL File](https://mcell.org/mcell4_documentation/bngl.html)

 ## Step 2
 Once you are happy with parameters set in the .bngl file, go to the [`mcell_params.py`](mcell_params.py) file.
-You can change parameters in here too, if necessary.
-These are also accessed via [`prepare_run_files.py`](prepare_run_files.py).
+You can change parameters in here too, like geometry of the cell used, if necessary.
+These are also accessed via [`run_model.py`](run_model.py) to run the model.

 ## Step 3
 After making sure parameters are all set up, the [`prepare_run_files.py`](prepare_run_files.py) file prepares a timestamped folder where a copy of the used files above are saved.
-It also saves visualisation data and a parameters.csv file that contains parameters extracted from the .bngl file used.
+It also has the option to save visualisation data and a parameters.csv file that contains parameters extracted from the .bngl file used.

 You do not need to do anything here, but it is useful to have a look at what this file looks like to understand what is happening when the ode is being run.